NebulousCloud/helix/README.md

 A free role-play framework for Garry's Mod.
 Please note that this version is under development and should only be used for developing a schema early, or assisting with development on the schema.

+#### Check out the wiki @ http://ns.chessnut.info/

 Installation
 =========

-Installation just requires the files to be placed into a folder called 'nutscript' in the gamemodes/ folder.
-After that, configurations can be made in the configuration files located under nutscript/gamemode/.
+Installation instructions can be found on the wiki.

 License
 =========